Yomi-web/yomi-web.github.io/changelogs/en_1.6.0.md

 Large files of **up to 4 GB** are now supported for both upload and download.
 There is also support for native downloading in certain browsers – your browser will place active downloads on the instrument bar.

 **Payments 2.0**
-Significant optimizations were added to smoothly process payments in **any browser**, and adding familiar functionality from other Telegram apps.
-Bot payments, @donate invoices and more are supported – including the ability to subscribe to Telegram Premium with @PremiumBot.
+Significant optimizations were added to smoothly process payments in **any browser**, and adding familiar functionality from other Yomi apps.
+Bot payments, @donate invoices and more are supported – including the ability to subscribe to Yomi Premium with @PremiumBot.

 Dozens of bug fixes were also made to the app – but those can be a bit boring to read.
 If you ever come across a bug in the app, make sure to let us know on the [Bugs and Suggestions Platform](https://bugs.telegram.org/?tag_ids=40&type=issues&sort=time).